Course Descriptions 2026-2027

 1 year.
 2-day class.
 Grades 1-3.

 This class will focus on English, mathematics, and use interactive unit studies which incorporate literature, history, spelling, geography, and some science.
 Students will improve reading and writing skills, begin to learn parts of speech, and practice proper sentence & paragraph writing.
 This class incorporates learning stations, games, and crafts.
 Homework packets are sent home weekly, reinforcing concepts covered in class.
+Math materials will be presented in class, as well as sent home with instructions for different ways to teach the material to your child.
 Parents are responsible to work with students to complete and return work each week.

 Third graders that are advancing to Elementary Homeroom (grades 3-6) must be reading and writing at a 3rd grade level.
-If your child is not at this level, please place them with us for continued phonics instruction.
+If your child is not at this level, please place them with us for continued small-group instruction and practice.

 Prerequisites: Students should be able to listen, follow directions, be able to write and know the basic letter sounds.
 (Special education services or therapies are not available.)